gofractally/psibase-contributor/README.md

 ## Updating

-Occasionally, updates are made to Psibase that require a change to the environment (New external tool/library, etc.).
-When this happens, the simplest update procedure is simply to open this repo locally (not in a container), and run the command `Rebuild Without Cache and Reopen in Container`:
+Occasionally, updates are made to the Psibase build environment (new external tool/library, etc.) that could cause your Psibase builds to start failing.
+In order to load the environment changes into your container here, close your connection to the remote development container, and run: `docker pull ghcr.io/gofractally/psibase-contributor:latest` to pull in the latest changes.
+Then run the command `Rebuild Without Cache and Reopen in Container`:
 ![Rebuild Without Cache](/img/rebuild-without-cache.png)

-And of course, if there is an update to this tool itself, you may run a standard git pull to update the tool.
+And of course, if there is an update to this tool itself, you may run a standard `git pull` to update the tool, followed by another `Rebuild Without Cache and Reopen in Container`.

 ## Features